ACCDrupal-2016Fall/resources/manuscript/projects.md

 * Libraries
 * ThemeKey

-> **Note** Some of the required modules are dependant on other modules to install.
-These dependancies are clarified within each Section where the Module is used, but Students can also see the Project page for any Module to learn about required dependancies.
+> **Note** Some of the required modules are dependent on other modules to install.
+These dependencies are clarified within each Section where the Module is used, but Students can also see the Project page for any Module to learn about required dependencies.

 > **Note** Some Modules also require special *Libraries* to function.
 These *Libraries*, which typically require the very appropriately named *Libraries* Module, extend Drupal using Projects **external** to Drupal, such as Foundation, Bootstrap, Accessible MegaMenus, the highly accessible Slick Carousel, and more....